NEW: Updated for the latest trends in 2020

 Marketing before your event is vital to get people to attend but it shouldn’t stop there.
-Capitalize on your attendees by generating social engagement with authentic user-generated content.
+Capitalize on your event attendees by generating social engagement with authentic user-generated content.

 84% of event organizers said that audience engagement solutions are the biggest trend in maximizing the event experience.

-Solutions such as live messaging through event apps, networking capabilities through LinkedIn integrations, and live social media walls are among some of the ways event marketers are taking advantage of a captured audience.
+Event social media marketing solutions such as live messaging through event apps, networking capabilities through LinkedIn integrations, and live social media walls are among some of the ways event marketers are taking advantage of a captured audience.

 Chatbots for events are being used to increase audience engagement, sell more tickets, and act as a personal assistant for those attending.
 Chatbots use artificial intelligence to mimic a conversation between a human event representative and an attendee to help answer general questions such as wifi passwords, directions, and parking info.
 Chatbots can integrate with your event registration software and apps so people can get answers to their burning questions before, during, and after an event.

-So which social media event marketing trends will you try out in 2019?
+So which social media event marketing trends will you try out in 2020?
 Did we miss any?
 Leave a comment below, we’d love to hear from you!